 • By being an expectant mom, you are developing a sense of belongingness towards the baby.
 Enjoy it!

 However, it is very important to remember that if there are any significant or serious concerns regarding psychological well being, do not hesitate or feel shy to seek help.
-Talk to a professional counsellor or psychologist.
+Talk to a professional counselor or psychologist.